s-utkarsh/s-utkarsh.github.io/k_lattice.md

 Currently I'm working with some Alkali metal based Thermoelectric materials, where the lattice thermal conductivity has not been reported.
 There being no definitive guide to calculating <b>&kappa;<sub>L</sub></b> using Phono3py, here I list out some common       pitfalls and summarize the way to carry out calculations.
 Here are the steps to follow (Always read, make notes, re-read and improve notes)

-/bigodot Stuff to keep in mind while analyzing results (Is this really what you want?):
+I. Stuff to keep in mind while analyzing results (Is this really what you want?):

 - The single mode relaxation time approximation (RTA): This is what we're using here
 - Linearized phonon Boltzmann equation: This is what we're solving here